Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 Although to make things slightly different there level of inputs into the model are different, so as to give us the ability to see which of the two can perform better.

-With the new season underway, we can start to look at how successful the two models have been to date.
+With the 2024/25 having come to a close, we can start to look at how successful the two models have been to date.

 Results In Business